Archange-py/Visuel/README.md

 ## General Info
 ***
-I strongly recommend that you test the example files on your computer, as the calculator won't have enough memory.
+I recommend that you test the sample files on your computer, as you may be able to increase the speed.

+To install it on the Numworks, we have the choice :
+1. Just follow this link to the [Numworks website](https://numworks.com)

-> To install it on the Numworks, you just need to copy and paste the code from these two files: [mathforvisuel](mathforvisuel.py), and [visuel](visuel.py) into two separate files that you'll have created beforehand on your Numworks account.
+2. you just need to copy and paste the code from this file: [visuel](visuel.py) into a new script on your Numworks account.
 Then upload them to your calculator.
-Finally, rename your files to mathforvisual and visual.

 If you have any questions, go to the [FAQs section](#faqs), or explore all the examples [here](#examples) after visiting this [page](#how-to-use-it) to install **kandinsky** and **ion** on your computer !